Affiliate Millionaire Club is neither a club nor a way to become a millionaire.

 He also shares the tragic story of when his friend who was duped by a make money online scam, stressing that the Affiliate Millionaire Club is not one of them!

-Anyway, I can go on and on about the video but it doesn't take a genius to figure out everything about it is cock and bull.
+Anyway, I can go on and on about the video but it doesn't take a genius to figure out everything about it is bull.

 The website is no better either: there's no useful information about how Affiliate Millionaire Club works and all you get is the salesy video, the usual “only limited slots available!” gimmick, and the super fine printed disclaimer saying there’s no assurance you can make money with it.